Fat modification process systems

 Batch-type dry fractionation system

 For a batch-type dry fractionation system, the feedstock or refined palm oil enters the processing line.
-An external plate heat exchanger heats the feedstock to 65°C. Alternatively, the feedstock is heated inside the crystallizer to ensure the melting of crystalline structures before cooling takes place.
+An external plate heat exchanger heats the feedstock to 65°C. Alternatively, the feedstock is heated inside the crystallizer to melt the crystalline structures before cooling takes place.

-Next, the crystallizers reduce the feedstock temperature until the first crystals form, causing crystallization, and continue lowering the temperature to the desired degree of crystallization.
-The cycle time of the dry fractionation process of palm oil depends on the feedstock quality and final product quality desired.
+Next, the crystallizers reduce the feedstock temperature until the first crystals form and continue lowering the temperature to achieve the desired degree of crystallization.
+The cycle time of the dry fractionation process depends on the feedstock quality and final product quality desired.

 After crystallization, the slurry passes through a membrane filter press, separating it into two products: